tuomaura/eap-noob/README.md

 Execution
 ------------

-Hostapd:

-At location hostapd-2.6/hostapd run the command:
+1. hostapd: At location hostapd-2.6/hostapd run the command:

 	$  ./hostapd  hostapd.conf

-Webserver:

-At location nodejs run the command:
+2. webserver: At location nodejs run the command:

 	$ node server.js

-wpa_supplicant:

-At location wpa_supplicant-2.6/wpa_supplicant run the command:
+3. wpa_supplicant: At location wpa_supplicant-2.6/wpa_supplicant run the command:

 	$ ./wpa_auto_run.py

 Note: Before executing wpa_supplicant, the network manager of the host machine must be stopped.
 To stop network-manger run the command $ sudo stop network-manger.

-Alternatively a local AAA server can also be used between the Access Point (AP) and the AAA server (hostapd).
-The local AAA server will relay the relevant radius message to the authenticator.
+A local AAA server can also be used between the Access Point (AP) and the AAA server (hostapd).
+This would typically happen in enterprise deployments.
+The local AAA server should be configured to forward all authentication requests containing the Network Access Identifier (NAI) of the form (eap-noob.net) to the hostapd server.

 Source Files
 -------------